Gillingham railway station (Kent)

 Gillingham railway station is on the Chatham Main Line in England, serving the town of Gillingham, Kent.
 It is 35 mi 75 chain down the line from London Victoria and is situated between Chatham and Rainham.

 The station and most trains that call are operated by Southeastern.
-Following a timetable change on Sunday 20 May 2018, some trains are also operated by Govia Thameslink.
+Following a timetable change on 20 May 2018, some trains are also operated by Govia Thameslink.
 It is commonly suffixed as Gillingham (Kent) to distinguish it from the similarly named station in Dorset.

 The station first opened in 1858.
 It currently has three platforms (two for London-bound services and one for country-bound services) and a passenger lift from the station entrance to the platforms.

 The station underwent an extensive facelift between 2010 and 2012.
 This included a new entrance, better pavements, new roof, refurbished waiting rooms, and new cycle storage units.